11 Things To Know Before You Pierce Your Cartilage

 For many people, tattoos and piercings become an itch that must be scratched, and getting a cartilage piercing is a great first step into the piercing world.
 Sure, earlobe piercings are where most of us start (remember Claire’s?), but an industrial or helix piercing is, well, kind of a big deal: It can seem daunting and maybe a bit intimidating.
 But once you've crossed that line, the leap to other piercings is much less scary.
 And after a few piercings, the pain of a tattoo doesn't seem half as bad.

-We only include products that have been independently selected by Bustle’s editorial team.
-However, we may receive a portion of sales if you purchase a product through a link in this article.
+We at Bustle only include products that have been independently selected by our editors.
+We may receive a portion of sales if you purchase a product through a link in this article.

 If you’re anxious, it can be tempting to forgo food on the big day — or attempt to soothe your nerves by downing a glass of wine.
 But it’s important to prep your body for the procedure by keeping it in tip-top shape.
 Get plenty of rest the night before and eat something prior to heading to your appointment.
 Authority Tattoo recommends reaching for a snack rich in vitamin C (orange, anyone?) to help expedite the healing process.

 Choose water over alcohol lest you want to bleed more, slow the healing process, and potentially pass out during the procedure.
 Because alcohol dehydrates you, it can slow blood circulation.
 Come hydrated and bring an extra water bottle just in case.

 4. No, You Won't Hear A Crunch